 There are two ways to prepare outside your home for peak hurricane season.
 You want to reduce the risk of damage during strong, sustained winds.
-Flying debris such as signs, lawn and play equipment, and even small items left outside, can cause injury and property damage.
+Flying debris, such as signs, lawn and play equipment, and even small items left outside, can cause injury and property damage.
 High winds can turn innocent tree limbs into a sledgehammer if they are too close to your home or other property.

-Outdoors items to bring in or secure before a hurricane:
+Outdoor items to bring in or secure before a hurricane: